isambard-sc/openportal/examples/echo/README.md

 written to the log for the `echo-client` service).

 > [!NOTE]
-> paddington is a peer-to-peer network, so there is no concept of a
+> paddington implements a peer-to-peer network, so there is no concept of a
 > "server" or "client" once the connection is established.
 The only
 > distinction is that the "client" is the process that initiates the
 > new connection to the "server"